ChisomOlu/Decentralized-Volcano-Monitoring-System/README.md

 ## 🛡️ Security

 - Only contract owner can register new sensors
-- Sensor owners control their device settings
+- Sensor owners control their device settings and maintenance status
 - All data is immutable once recorded
 - Automatic verification of reading validity
+- Maintenance mode prevents false alerts during sensor servicing

 ## 🌐 Global Access